Canadian Interest Rate Forecast to 2026

 Also, variable rates are projected to remain above 5 percent well into 2025—a steep figure by historical standards.
 While there is a broad consensus that variable rates will continue to fall, there is little agreement on what the “new normal” will look like or how quickly we will get there.
 2 percent mortgage rates are unlikely ever to return.

-Further Reading: Why Is the Bank of Canada Raising Your Borrowing Costs?
+Further Reading: Why Is the Bank of Canada Lowering Your Borrowing Costs?

 Not sure you've been offered a good deal?